Aviation communication

 Aviation communication refers to the conversing of two or more aircraft.
 Aircraft are constructed in such a way that make it very difficult to see beyond what is directly in front of them.
 As safety is a primary focus in aviation, communication methods such as wireless radio are an effective way for aircraft to communicate with the necessary personnel.
 Aviation is an international industry and as a result involves multiple languages.
-However, as deemed by the International Civil Aviation Organization (ICAO), English is the official language of aviation.
+The International Civil Aviation Organization (ICAO) deemed English the official language of aviation.
 The industry considers that some pilots may not be fluent English speakers and as a result pilots are obligated to participate in an English proficiency test.

 Background

 Aviation communication is the means by which aircraft crews connect with other aircraft and people on the ground to relay information.
 Aviation communication is a crucial component pertaining to the successful functionality of aircraft movement both on the ground and in the air.
 Increased communication reduces the risk of an accident.

 During the early stages of aviation, it was assumed that skies were too big and empty that it was impossible that two planes would collide.
-However, in 1956 two planes famously crashed over the Grand Canyon, which sparked the creation of the Federal Aviation Administration (FAA).
+In 1956 two planes famously crashed over the Grand Canyon, which sparked the creation of the Federal Aviation Administration (FAA).
 Aviation was roaring during the Jet Age and as a result, communication technologies needed to be developed.
 This was initially seen as a very difficult task: ground controls used visual aids to provide signals to pilots in the air.
 With the advent of portable radios small enough to be placed in planes, pilots were able to communicate with people on the ground.
 With later developments, pilots were then able to converse air-to-ground and air-to-air.
 Today, aviation communication relies heavily on the use of many systems.
 Planes are outfitted with the newest radio and GPS systems, as well as Internet and video capabilities.

 English is the main language used by the aviation industry; the use of aviation English is regulated by the International Civil Aviation Organization (ICAO).